Summit-Productions/Status-Page/content/issues/2023-02-11-purchasing-issues.md

 ***Investigating*** - A issue has been noticed with the purchasing items with cash.
 We'll continue to update you as we continue to investigate this issue.

 ***Update*** - As we continue to identify the issue we expect this outage to feed in 2/12.
 We hope to get this repaired before 11:00 PM GMT.

+**Update** - We've found the root of the issue.
+Our developers are working on a fix

+**Update** - Packs (Basic Pack, Starter Pack, Advanced Pack, Pro Pack, King Pack and Grand Pack) are now operational again.
+We're still monitoring the situation and working on more fixes